JakeSichley/Discord-Bot/README.md

 ## Exceptions
 The `Exceptions` cog provides centralized handling for errors during the bot's execution.

+## Groups
+The `Groups` cog provides an interface for managing, well, groups.

+## Guild Features
+The `Guild Features` cog provides an interface for managing special behaviors at the guild level.

+## Howrse
+The `Howrse` cog provides specific user-requested commands that represent a lack of capability in the current tag system.

 ## Images
 The `Images` cog implements several image manipulation commands supported by Pillow.

+## Lost Ark
+The `Lost Ark` cog implements a quick-reference item auction calculator.

 ## Moderation
 The `Moderation` cog contains methods related to the moderation of a Discord server.
 Supports advanced logging, such as